-Tokyo’s Tsukiji Fish Market is the largest fish market in the world, reeling in (heh) thousands of travelers and locals alike every day.
+Tokyo’s Toyosu Fish Market is the largest fish market in the world, reeling in thousands of travelers and locals alike every day.
 Some even line up outside as early as 5 AM to take part in the famous tuna auction, while others just browse the marketplace.
-Sure, it’s a bit loud, but it’s a must-do activity for your trip to Japan.
+Many locals recommend adding this bustling spot to your itinerary—checking out the market is a must-do activity in Japan.

 With five-star restaurants, high-end fashion shops, and exciting nightlife entertainment, Ginza has become Tokyo’s best neighborhood for shopping.
 Though it’s popular among Japanese youth, Ginza has something for everyone; it’s totally the Tokyo place to be!

-An ancient tradition that’s become Japan’s national sport, Sumo wrestling is so much more than just a competition.
+An ancient tradition that’s become Japan’s national sport, sumo wrestling is so much more than just a competition.
 What originated as a ceremony to entertain Shinto Deities is now a major attraction to locals and travelers alike.
-Sumo competitions only take place three times a year in Tokyo, so you’ll want to plan your trip around seeing this hidden gem.
+Locals in Tokyo note that sumo competitions only take place three times a year in Tokyo, so you’ll want to plan your trip around seeing this hidden gem.

 Welcome to the future!
 Tokyo’s Robot Restaurant is a futuristic light show extravaganza—complete with robots piloted by women in dazzling costumes.
-This place is one of Tokyo’s coolest eateries, so make sure to throw it on your Tokyo itinerary.
+Locals tell us that the Robot Restaurant is a bit touristy—but also a fun addition to your Tokyo itinerary.

 Wondering where to stay in Tokyo and also how to budget your trip to Japan?
 Capsule hotels offer a cheaper and simpler alternative to Tokyo’s pricier lodging options.
 Guests are each given their own pods—capsules—that serve as a private nook for sleeping or relaxing.

 Whether you’ve already tried matcha or not, you must try the matcha in Japan.
-In Japan, this green tea flavor is added to all your favorite snacks—like Oreos, Kit Kats, and Starbucks coffee—making them even more delicious.
+In Japan, this green tea flavor is added to all your favorite snacks—like Oreos, Kit Kats, and Starbucks coffee.
 Plus, these make great snacks to bring home from Japan.
 Just be sure to get a lot; we’re not sure if this is a treat you’ll want to share!